ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

 .. activecode:: whileloop
    :language: java
+   :autograde: unittest
+   :practice: T

    Here is a while loop that counts from 1 to 5 that demonstrates the 3 steps of writing a loop.
 Can you change it to count from 2 to 10?
-Can you make it count by 2s?
-Can you make it count backwards?
    ~~~~
    public class LoopTest1
    {